A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

-\paragraph{\textbf{L6 Model Interpretability and Explainability}} Current LLM-based vulnerability detection approaches offer limited insight into why a model classifies the input code as vulnerable or non-vulnerable.
-Even in studies that use CoT prompting or explicitly investigate reasoning as an additional objective, issues with hallucinated or misleading justifications are commonly reported~\cite{espinhagasibaMaySourceBe2024,noeverCanLargeLanguage2023}.
-Similarly, studies implementing self-verification report instances of inaccurate corrections, self-contradictions, and hallucinated justifications~\cite{yuFightFireFire2024}.
-These issues undermine the trustworthiness of model outputs and hinder their integration in development workflows where interpretability and reliability are critical.
+Current LLM-based vulnerability detection approaches offer limited insight into why a model classifies the input code as vulnerable or non-vulnerable.
+Even in studies that use CoT prompting or explicitly investigate reasoning, issues with hallucinated or misleading justifications are commonly reported~\cite{espinhagasibaMaySourceBe2024,noeverCanLargeLanguage2023}.
+Similarly, studies implementing verification report instances of inaccurate corrections, self-contradictions, and hallucinated justifications~\cite{yuFightFireFire2024}.
+These issues undermine the trustworthiness of model outputs and hinder their integration in practical development workflows where interpretability and reliability are critical.